giampaolo/psutil/docs/index.rst

   .. method:: connections(kind="inet")

-    Return socket connections opened by process as a list of namedtuples.
+    Return socket connections opened by process as a list of named tuples.
     To get system-wide connections use :func:`psutil.net_connections()`.
-    Every namedtuple provides 6 attributes:
+    Every named tuple provides 6 attributes:

     - **fd**: the socket file descriptor.
 This can be passed to `socket.fromfd() <http://docs.python.org/library/socket.html#socket.fromfd>`__